askingalot/big_o_talk/presentation.md

 * An approximation - NOT EXACT
 * Concerned with how quickly complexity increases - As size of input increases
 * Used to classify algorithms - algorithms fall into categories

+We'll see this in a minute...
+* Ignore constants
+* Only include most significant term

 ---
 ## Orders of Magnitude